CUFCTL/face-recognition/README.md

 This repository contains the code for facial recognition software that combines three popular algorithms PCA, LDA, and ICA.

+## Testing

+To run PCA, LDA, and ICA2 on a training set of images:

+    make
+    ./train [training-images-folder]

+To test a set of images against the training set:

+    ./recognize [test-images-folder]

+To run an automated test (k-fold cross-validation) with the ORL face database:

+    # test once with 1.pgm removed from each class
+    ./test.sh 1

+    # repeat with each index removed (takes much longer)
+    ./test.sh 1 10

 ## The Image Library

 This software currently supports a subset of the [Netpbm](https://en.wikipedia.org/wiki/Netpbm_format) format, particularly with PGM and PPM images.

 Images should __not__ be stored in this repository!
 Instead, images should be downloaded separately.
 Face databases are widely available on the Internet, such as [here](http://web.mit.edu/emeyers/www/face_databases.html) and [here](http://face-rec.org/databases/).
-I am currently using [this database](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).
+I am currently using the [ORL database](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).

 To convert JPEG images to PPM with ImageMagick: